CarlosBergillos/ts2vg/README.rst

 If we are only interested in the degree distribution of the visibility graph we can pass ``only_degrees=True`` to the ``build`` method.
-This will be more efficient in time and memory than computing the whole graph.
+This will be more efficient in time and memory than storing the whole graph.

 .. code:: python